elastic/kibana/docs/development/core/server/kibana-plugin-server.clusterclient.md

 ## ClusterClient class

-Represents an Elasticsearch cluster API client and allows to call API on behalf of the internal Kibana user and the actual user that is derived from the request headers (via `asScoped(...)`<!-- -->).
+Represents an Elasticsearch cluster API client and allows to call API on behalf of the internal Kibana user and the actual user that is derived from the request headers.

 <b>Signature:</b>